Tarsiciosh/EssentialFeed/NOTES.md

 - evey time we load a new page we get all the items again the old ones and the new ones appended
 - it works but it is not efficient
 - the idea is that the adapter reuses the already created cell controllers
-- in FeedUIIntegrationTests, last added test the image is visible but we call load more and we recreate we shouln't load again to fetch the image sut.simulateLoadMoreFeedAction() loader.completeLoadMore(with: [image, makeImage()] sut.simulateFeedImageViewVisible(at: 0) ..Equal(loader.loadedImageURLs, [image.url, image.url, image.url] "Expected no request until the previous completes" TF
+- in FeedUIIntegrationTests, last added :
+the image is visible but when we call load more, we shouln't load again to fetch the image at the bottom of the test add: sut.simulateLoadMoreFeedAction() loader.completeLoadMore(with: [image, makeImage()] sut.simulateFeedImageViewVisible(at: 0) ..Equal(loader.loadedImageURLs, [image.url, image.url, image.url] "Expected no request until the previous completes" TF
+- the idea is that when creating the cellControllers if we have already one created we can use that one
+- in FeedViewAdapter: add a look up table private var currentFeed: [FeedImage: CellController] ..init(currentFeed: [FeedImage: CellController] = [:] self.currentFeed = currentFeed ...
+let feed = viewModel...map..
-- in FeedViewAdpater: add a look up table private var currentFeed: [FeedImage: CellController] ..init(currentFeed: [FeedImage: CellController] = [:] self.currentFeed = currentFeed the idea is that when creating the cellController if we have already one created we use that one let feed: [CellController].. if let controller = currentFeed[model] { return controller } populate the dictionary at the end of display func: let controller = CellController(id: model, view) currentFeed[model] = controller return controller
+    if let controller = currentFeed[model] { return controller }
+populate the dictionary at the end of display func: let controller = CellController(id: model, view) currentFeed[model] = controller return controller
 - later on in the display func instead of setting the resouceView of the loadMoreAdapter to self
-- use a new FeedViewAdapter(currentFeed: currentFeed, controller: controller, )
+- use a new FeedViewAdapter(controller: controller, imageLoader: imageLoader, selection: selection, currentFeed: curr..)
-- add a guard let controller = controller at the top of the display func (if no controller then we cannot do anything) TS [reuse] don't commit the logs
+- add a guard let controller = controller at the top of the display func (if no controller then we cannot do anything) TS [reuse existing cell controllers to avoid unnecessary reallocation of resources] don't commit the logs
 - run the app total network bytes received 1.9 MB
 - once the issues are addressed with the tests we can remove the logs
 -